MicrosoftDocs/memdocs/sccm/core/servers/manage/updates.md

 #### How to check the version

-To check the version of your Configuration Manager site, in the console go to **About System Center Configuration Manager** at the top-left corner of the console.
+To check the version of your Configuration Manager site, in the console go to **About Configuration Manager** at the top-left corner of the console.
 This dialog displays the site and console versions.

 > [!Note]
 > The console version is slightly different from the site version.
 The minor version of the console corresponds to the Configuration Manager release version.
 For example, in Configuration Manager version 1802 the initial site version is 5.0.8634.1000, and the initial console version is 5.**1802**.1082.1700.
 The build (1082) and revision (1700) numbers may change with future hotfixes.